coder/terraform-provider-coderd/docs/resources/group.md

 page_title: "coderd_group Resource - terraform-provider-coderd"
 subcategory: ""
 description: |-
   A group on the Coder deployment.
 If you want to have a group resource with unmanaged members, but still want to read the members in Terraform, use the data.coderd_group data source.
+Creating groups requires an Enterprise license.
 ---

 # coderd_group (Resource)

 A group on the Coder deployment.
 If you want to have a group resource with unmanaged members, but still want to read the members in Terraform, use the `data.coderd_group` data source.
+Creating groups requires an Enterprise license.